 Male or female

 Before you can breed Oscars you need a male and a female.
-Unlike many other tropical fish where there is a distinctive difference between the male and the female, there is actually no way to tell the difference between the male and female Oscar just by looking at them.
+Unlike much other tropical fish where there is a distinctive difference between the male and the female, there is actually no way to tell the difference between the male and female Oscar just by looking at them.
 Some people claim they can sex an Oscar by comparing fin shape, colouration or even temperament.
 However, these claims should be dismissed.
-Oscars are what we call "monomorphic", translated to "one shape".
+Oscars are what we call “monomorphic”, translated to “one shape”.
 This means that the male and female look exactly the same.